Advice on comparing statistics across years

 View annual letters

-In the last nine years, the Ombudsman has published the following public interest reports against Northumberland County Council
+In the last nine years, the Ombudsman has published the following reports against Northumberland County Council

 Northumberland County Council has agreed to look again at families’ applications for school transport for teenagers with special educational needs after the Local Government and Social Care Ombudsman found its policy was flawed.